jufa/spread2page/README.md

-page_width = of a single page from dx to gutter (valley) between the 2 pages page_height = from top to bottom of page image_count = number of images(each of which shows 2 pages)
+page_width = of a single page from dx to gutter (valley) between the 2 pages page_height = from top to bottom of page image_count = number of images(each of which shows 2 pages) total_pixel_shift = a measure of the amount the pages move from right to left as the book is paged-through (for thick books)

 INPUT_IMAGE_FILETYPE = [png|jpg]
 ```